+Table 7: Second Step Study Wateria

 Structure shaded grey.
 Process written next to structure.

+STRUCTURE PROCESS

+MASTER INTROD DUCTION

+Introduce your audience to your

+presentation topic.
+Include historical

-STRUCTURE PROCESS MASTER INTROL DUCTION Master introductory paragraph Introduce your audience to your presentation topic.
-Include historical background and why it is important now for the audience to learn about it.
-Mention the 1 st , 2 nd , and 3 rd main ideas about your topic from the first- step outline.
+Master introductory background and why it is important

+3 now for the audience to learn about it.

+paragraph Mention the 1 st , 2 nd , and 3 rd main

+ideas about your topic from the first-

+step outline.